fernandomachado90/fernandomachado90.github.io/hugo/content/_index.md

 I believe in open communication, inter-role collaboration, continuous learning and diversity in workplaces.

+ If you wish to create your own personal page like this one, please [use this template](https://github.com/fernandomachado90/hugo.github.io-maker).
+I'd be happy to see the results!

 Feel free to reach me anywhere :)